gpdowney/lightweightLSAT/docs/how-to-study/curious.md

 ## Beat confirmation bias on the LSAT by trying to disprove things

 The LSAT loves to take advantage of confirmation bias.

-Confirmation bias shows up, most clearly in Games on *must be true* questions.
-On must be true questions, the LSAT wants you to waste your time proving the answers could be true.
-The better approach is to try [to prove that the answers could be false][mustbe].

 Across the LSAT, being curious often means trying to *disprove* things.